mikependon/RepoDB.NET/pages/tutorials/get-started-sqlite.md

 }
 ```

 By default, the primary or identity column is used as a qualifier.
-You can also use specify the customized qualifiers.
+You can also customize the qualifiers with other columns.

 ```csharp
 var person = new Person